Sycamore Gap tree: Location

-A popular attraction, the tree was described as one of the most photographed in the country and the location may be the most photographed point in all of Northumberland National Park.
+the tree was described as one of the most photographed in the country and the location may be the most photographed point in all of Northumberland National Park.
 It was visible from the nearby B6318 Military Road.
 The name "Sycamore Gap" was coined by National Trust employee Lawrence Hewer when the Ordnance Survey were remapping the area and asked if the previously unnamed spot had a designation.